How We Care for and Support the LGBTQ+ Community

-All Duke Health staff and providers receive training on cultural sensitivity and how treating our patients and their loved ones with respect is a core value at Duke.
-You'll receive the same kind of thoughtful care at any of our Duke Primary Care clinics, and the Duke Family Medicine Center offers primary care services tailored to preferences and unique needs of LGBTQ+ patients.
+Treating our patients and their loved ones with respect is a core value at Duke.
+In addition to thoughtful care at any of our Duke Primary Care clinics, the Duke Family Medicine Center offers primary care services tailored to the preferences and unique needs of LGBTQ+ patients.

-Comprehensive care starts with establishing goals with your provider, and consultations with specialists who bring expertise to meet your needs and goals.
-We work with specialists throughout Duke to provide gender-affirming therapy to adults and children, PrEP for people at high risk for HIV infection, and gynecological care, including birth control and STD testing.
+Comprehensive care starts with establishing goals with your provider, and consultations with specialists Comprehensive care starts with establishing goals with your provider, and consultations with specialists who bring expertise to meet your health care needs and goals.
+Duke specialists provide gender-affirming therapy to adults and adolescents, PrEP for people at high risk for HIV infection, and gynecological care, including birth control and STD testing.

 Transgender and non-binary adolescent and adult patients assigned female gender at birth can be seen at Duke Gynecology Clinic - Clinic 1J (Duke Family Planning Clinic).
-It is a safe environment designed to remain gender neutral in appearance and where staff and providers have undergone enhanced training in LGBTQ+ care.
-This clinic provides resources and care for bleeding management, contraception, and consultation for gender affirming surgical procedures, such as hysterectomy.
+The safe environment is designed to be gender-neutral in appearance.
+Its staff and providers have undergone enhanced training in LGBTQ+ care.
+This clinic provides treatments for bleeding management, contraception options, and consultation for gender-affirming surgical procedures.

-Our ob-gyn specialists are committed to providing equitable health care.
-Our family planning services provide counseling and contraceptives.
 If you’re pregnant or planning to be, we provide low-risk prenatal care, including one-on-one and group prenatal support.
 The Duke Fertility Center offers a comprehensive program for LGBTQ+ couples who wish to conceive.
 Our fertility specialists recommend fertility treatments and other options such as egg or sperm donors and surrogates.
-Patients who need high-risk pregnancy care are referred to our high-risk pregnancy specialists.